Cahuenga Branch Library: History

-Centennial
+From 1990 to 1996, Cahuenga Branch relocated to 4627 Santa Monica Boulevard while the original building underwent renovation and a seismic retrofit.
+The renovation work included the installation of computer work stations and other technological upgrades as part of the "Libraries Online!" project funded by Bill Gates and Microsoft Corporation.
+Upon reopening, columnist Patt Morrison wrote that before the branch closed, it was "a dark and grotty hole" and "the scariest place I ever worked."

-The library celebrated its 100th anniversary with a public celebration on December 3, 2016.
-In the week prior to the event, the LAPL performed the first major improvements to the library since 1996 with repainting, cleaning, repairs, landscaping and the installation of new bicycle racks.
-At the public celebration, the program included family entertainment, a historic lecture on the Carnegie libraries, an information fair featuring the Los Angeles Public Library and various community organizations, a music performance by students from nearby Lockwood Avenue Elementary School, and a formal program featuring speeches by L.A.
-City Councilmember Mitch O'Farrell and City Librarian John Szabo.
-Attendees sang "Happy Birthday to You" to the library and were served a large birthday cake.
+The library celebrated its 100th anniversary on December 3, 2016 with a public celebration that included family entertainment, a lecture on the Carnegie libraries, an information fair featuring the Los Angeles Public Library and other community organizations, a music performance by students from Lockwood Avenue Elementary School, and speeches by City Councilmember Mitch O'Farrell and City Librarian John Szabo.
+In the week prior to the event, the library was repainted, cleaned, repaired, landscaped, and new bicycle racks were installed.